 Egg Fertilization: Insemination or ICSI

 There are two possible methods of fertilization that may occur as part of an IVF procedure.
 Either natural insemination or intracytoplasmic sperm injection (ICSI) is performed to fertilize the eggs, generally on the day of the egg retrieval.

 Insemination involves placing several thousand sperm around the eggs and allowing them to fertilize naturally.
 They are left overnight and examined the next morning for signs of fertilization.

 - Intracytoplasmic Sperm Injection (ICSI)

 If there is any concern about the sperm’s ability to fertilize the eggs, the embryologist may decide to perform intracytoplasmic sperm injection (ICSI).
 This procedure involves selecting a single, normal-appearing sperm with a high-power microscope and injecting it directly into an egg.
-This is considered to be a very effective way to fertilize eggs.
+This is considered to be an effective method with fertilization rates of 60% to 80%.

 This procedure is used in cases where the male partner has:

-Some clinics exclusively perform ICSI on all their patients to avoid the rare case where there is a fertilization failure and therefore no embryos for transfer.
+Some clinics exclusively perform ICSI on all their patients to avoid the rare case where there is total fertilization failure and therefore no embryos for transfer.